theodi/open-standards-guidebook/src/find-existing-standards/how-to-choose-an-open-standard-checklist.md

 ---
-title: How to choose an open standard checklist
+title: A checklist for choosing open standards
 layout: content-page
 description: >-